waynecarter/simple-intelligence/README.md

 ```
 # Demo the Project

-The demo app is designed to be run on an iPhone or iPad in the following configurations:
+The app is designed to be run on an iPhone or iPad in the following configurations:

 ## iPad Setup